In specialty coffee, we admire consistency and almost scientific accuracy. Stuff like this is often heard among the most hardcore geeks:

 The 155 glass version should be more sturdy since its plastic cap protects it better and it has a better weight distribution.
 On both versions, the plastic caps are of identical size.
 However, the 185 is much larger so technically it’s a lot more exposed.
 To back up my point, I’ll add that I have had the 155 glass version for about 2,5 years, without any accidents so far (knock on wood).

-The ceramic version will be susceptible to breaking if you drop it from a distance, but it should withstand small blows from daily use.
+The ceramic version will be susceptible to breaking if you drop it from a distance, but most like it will be fine for daily use.
+It has some heft, so you’re not likely to push it over by accident.

 With all these considerations, I think the ceramic Kalita Wave offers the best combination of usability and longevity.
 The only downside is the weight; at 317/365 grams (11-13 oz), it’s not exactly ideal for travel.